 The problem statement: We don't want to "let people down."

 But this isn't a way of living.
 Not only do we experience all the negative consequences mentioned, but we rarely get to experience the life we want to–as our needs are always put to the side to make room for someone else's.

-Here are some unhelpful beliefs that lead to always saying yes:
+Some unhelpful beliefs lead to always saying yes

 Truth: There are endless opportunities, and if you take them all on you'll live in a constant state of stress.
 Consider saying "No" to one opportunity being a way of saying yes to yourself.